snoiarao/registration_trials/README.md

 ### 3D Smooth Net Registration
 [The Perfect Match: 3D Point Cloud Matching with Smoothed Densities](http://openaccess.thecvf.com/content_CVPR_2019/papers/Gojcic_The_Perfect_Match_3D_Point_Cloud_Matching_With_Smoothed_Densities_CVPR_2019_paper.pdf)
 In late 2019, I came across this paper by researchers at ETH Zurich who were working on a similar issue: tackling data registration and RGB-D feature learning simultaneously.
-Check out the paper in the above link for details on their novel method known as 3dSmoothNet.
+Check out the 2019 CVPR paper in the above link for details on their novel method known as 3dSmoothNet.
 For the remainder of the project, my registration trials revolved around adapting and optimizing 3DSmoothNet for our data.

 Due to limited access to a GPU server, I set up 3DSmoothNet on a Google Cloud Platform compute engine instance with Nvidia P100 GPU and 4 CPU cores.
 Every new user gets a large amount of free GPU credits which was sufficient for the project until I gained access to a regular GPU server.
 If you don't have GPU access, I recommend [GCP](https://cloud.google.com/compute/docs/gpus).

 The general idea of 3DSmoothNet is that

 <img src="https://raw.githubusercontent.com/zgojcic/3DSmoothNet/master/figures/Network.jpg">

+Our process to use 3dSN pre-trained model:
+1. Collect two streams of RGB-D data that contain varying levels of commonality (anywhere from 20%-80%)
+2. Unpack .bag files using ROS
+3. Extract time-synchronized data between the two streams (at least 1 pair)
+4. Convert point cloud entities into binary point-clouds (default is ASCII)
+5. Generate Index files of Key points (see below section)
+6. Parametrize using 3dSN SDV
+7. Perform inference via 3dSN pre-trained model
+8. Match using RANSAC on high-dim features
+9. Obtain translation matrix

+Our process to train on top of their pre-trained model:
+1. Collect and process data (same as above)
+2. Extract at least 30 pairs of time-synchronized pairs across a wide variety of expert motion
+3. Manually select key points (see below)
+4. Generate index files with keypoints and nearest neighbors
+5. Parametrize keypoints using 3DSN SDV
+6. Create mapping of keypoints using rough translation matrix
+7. Convert mapped parametrized inputs into .tfrecord format
+8. Train on top of 3dSN weights
+9. Match using RANSAC on inferred high-dim features
+10. Obtain refined translation matrix

+We will go into more detail below and in utils.

-### Generating Key Points
+### Generating Key Points and Index Files
 ##### Random from Common
 manually selected common region using open3d. generated varying levels of random points from common region in either